-No matter what type of car you drive, it is important to maintain proper insurance coverage.
+Getting a new car is exciting, but before you change all the preset radio stations and plan your first road trip, it is important to make sure that you have proper insurance coverage.
 When you buy a new car, the first thing you need to do is notify your insurance company so that they can make the appropriate changes to your policy.
-While your current insurance policy will cover your new car temporarily, that coverage only goes so far.
-It is imperative that you contact your insurance company and insure your new car right away.
+While your current insurance policy will cover your new car temporarily, it is important that you work with your insurance company to buy a policy that covers your new vehicle.

-Pull your insurance card out of your wallet or glove box and call the toll-free number listed on the back.
-Ask to speak to an insurance representative, and let that representative know you need to make a change to your policy.
-Your current car insurance policy temporarily covers the new car, but the coverage is transferred exactly as it exists.
+Your current car insurance policy temporarily covers your new car, but the coverage is transferred exactly as it exists.
 If you have liability-only coverage on your 10-year-old car, that is the coverage you will have on your new car until you contact the insurer and make the necessary changes.

 Once you've purchased your new vehicle, you will need to add your new car to your coverage.
 If you're getting rid of your old car or you traded it in at the dealership, you can remove that car from your policy.
 Your insurance agent can help you add your new vehicle to your policy.
 This process will ensure that your new car complies with state laws and that you are protected in case of an accident.

 Bea is a personal finance and legal writer based in Texas.